 Diagnosing what’s wrong, where to find it and how to correct it.

-Following up from his column in the October issue on pre and post-repair scanning, John Norris takes a look at different types of scans required.
+Following up on his column in the October issue on pre-and post-repair scanning, John Norris takes a look at different types of scans required.

-This type of scan is done to a vehicle that does not display any warning lamps, symptoms or air bag deployment.
+This type of scan is done on a vehicle that does not display any warning lamps, symptoms or airbag deployment.